erjank/teaching/extras.md

 ### Two-Day In-Person

-This was the second method we tried.
+This was the second method we tried, and the one we now recommend.
 The biggest change was the introduction of recorded teaching exercises.

 *   Several times during the training, participants are divided into groups of three and asked to teach a short lesson (typically 2-3